firesale/firesale/README.md

 ## Installation

 1. Clone yourself a copy of the FireSALE core
-2. Clone a copy of both the [FireSALE Shipping](https://github.com/jHoldroyd/FireSALE_Search) module and the [FireSALE Search](https://github.com/jHoldroyd/FireSALE_Shipping) module
-3. Move everything to either your PyroCMS shared_addons or default addons folder
+2. Move everything to either your PyroCMS shared_addons or addons/default folder
-4. Install the core via the admin modules panel
+3. Install the core via the admin modules panel
-5. Install the other two modules by the same method
+4. Install the other two modules by the same method
-6. Go into settings and choose your preferred options, we strongly advise you to select yes for routes
+5. Go into settings and choose your preferred options, we strongly advise you to select yes for routes
-7. Below you'll find a number of routes we suggest you install; a number of features will not work without them
+6. Below you'll find a number of routes we suggest you install; a number of features will not work without them

 ## Routes